Welcome to Novitas-ROYAL

 Apeer-reviewed journal of Children's Research Center-Turkey, Novitas-ROYAL (Research on Youth and Language) is an open access, international, and fully refereed (peer-reviewed) journal devoted to research and critical discussion about all aspects of language, linguistics and learning and teaching of foreign languages.
 Our journal publishes new content biannually, one issue in April and one in October.
 The language of the journal is English and access to the journal’s published content is free of charge.
 We welcome research using qualitative, quantitative or mixed methods as long as the methods employed are described in a sound manner.
 The primary aim of the journal is to help accumulate knowledge of how foreign languages, cultures, and literatures have the potential to change the lives of students. [...]
 Read More

-We look forward to meeting with our readers again in April 2014.
+We look forward to our meeting again in October 2014.